 PhraseApp celebrated yet another milestone by hosting HelloWorldConf, Germany’s localization conference, on June 6, 2019, in Hamburg.
-The translation management solution trusted by over a thousand companies provided a valuable forum for professionals creating software for global markets from both German and international businesses.
-In a number of presentations and creative dialogues, participants were able to share their best practices for localization, discuss the implications of Artificial Intelligence (AI) and Machine Translation (MT), and also reflect on future trends.
+The translation management solution trusted by over a thousand companies provided a valuable forum for professionals from both German and international businesses, who create software for global markets.
+In a number of presentations and creative dialogues, participants were able to share their best practices for localization, discuss the implications of artificial intelligence (AI) and machine translation (MT), and also reflect on future trends.

 Representatives from AWS, Deliveroo, Auto1 Group, Jimdo, XING, and Otovo gave profound insights into their overall strategy and daily business in addressing international markets.
 To complete the picture, researchers from Dublin City University and the University of Hamburg, as well as several language service providers also joined the stage with substantial input on challenges and opportunities in the translation and localization industry.
 With this authentic blend of professional and academic expertise, HelloWorldConf brought a rich confluence of ideas, trends, and strategies for innovative localization management.

 Artificial Intelligence and Machine Translation Increasingly Set the Pace for the Language Industry

 The need for businesses to localize their products or services in different languages to capture foreign markets is steadily boosting demand for Machine Translation.
 Davide Gallo, Senior Manager Business Development for ML and AI across DACH at AWS, pointed out the finding by CSA Research that half of consumers and businesses prefer content in their native language, even if it is less than perfect.
 In fact, language is so essential for them that more than half of the consumers make it a pivotal decision criterion regarding their purchasing habits.